awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

-# Set up an API Gateway API with Private Integrations Using the AWS CLI<a name="set-up-api-with-vpclink-cli"></a>
+# Set up an API Gateway API with private integrations using the AWS CLI<a name="set-up-api-with-vpclink-cli"></a>

 Before creating an API with the private integration, you must have your VPC resource set up and a Network Load Balancer created and configured with your VPC source as the target\.
-If the requirements are not met, follow [Set up a Network Load Balancer for API Gateway Private Integrations](set-up-nlb-for-vpclink-using-console.md) to install the VPC resource, create a Network Load Balancer, and set the VPC resource as a target of the Network Load Balancer\.
+If the requirements are not met, follow [Set up a Network Load Balancer for API Gateway private integrations](set-up-nlb-for-vpclink-using-console.md) to install the VPC resource, create a Network Load Balancer, and set the VPC resource as a target of the Network Load Balancer\.

 **Note**
 The Network Load Balancer and API must be owned by the same AWS account\.

 For you to be able to create and manage a `VpcLink`, you must also have the appropriate permissions configured\.
-For more information, see [Grant Permissions to Create a VPC Link](grant-permissions-to-create-vpclink.md)\.
+For more information, see [Grant permissions to create a VPC link](grant-permissions-to-create-vpclink.md)\.

 **Note**
  You only need the permissions to create a `VpcLink` in your API\.
 You do not need the permissions to use the `VpcLink`\.